 We’ll break the post down into two parts.
-The first is a timeline of events, with an emphasis on those that have occurred in November 2020, that collectively establish what’s necessary for Disney Cruise Line to resume sailings and the earliest possible date that can occur.
+The first is a timeline of events that collectively establish what’s necessary for Disney Cruise Line to resume sailings and the earliest possible date that can occur.
 Nothing speculative about this–it’s all public info released by the CDC, CLIA, and Disney Cruise Line.

 The second part will digest all of that and offer predictions as to what it means for the future of Disney Cruise Line sailings in 2021.
-Obviously, we don’t have a crystal ball, and this is a constantly changing and evolving situation.
-New information and data emerges and case numbers change on a daily basis.
-All of that–and more–impacts when Disney Cruise Line will restart sailings.
-However, our hope here is to offer an informed analysis of when cruising might actually be possible again…
+Obviously, we don’t have a crystal ball, and this is an evolving situation.
+It’s less unpredictable than it was months ago, but litigation between Florida and the CDC still throws a monkey wrench into when and how Disney Cruise Line will be able to restart sailings.
+Accordingly, our goal is to offer an informed analysis of when cruising might be possible again…

-The initial phase will be crew-centric, consisting of testing and additional safeguards for cruise employees.
-During that, the CDC will ensure that cruise ship operators have adequate health and safety protections for crew members while the operators build laboratory capacity needed to test future passengers.
+The initial phase would be crew-centric, consisting of testing and additional safeguards for cruise employees.
+During that, the CDC would ensure that cruise ship operators have adequate health and safety protections for crew members while the operators build laboratory capacity needed to test future passengers.

-Subsequent phases also won’t carry normal ticketed passengers.
-Cruise ship operators will run simulated voyages to test the ability to mitigate risk.
+Cruise ship operators would run simulated voyages to test the ability to mitigate risk.
 This phase will have simulated mock voyages of increasing duration, complexity, and numbers in order to test and implement scaling up and the feasibility of how each company implements the CDC plan.

 In order to resume passenger sailings, Disney Cruise Line and other companies must earn a “Conditional Sailing Certificate” from the CDC based upon its ability to meet the established health safety protocol and requirements.
 Once the cruise operator earns its Conditional Sailing Certificate, there will be a phased return to cruise ship passenger sailings in a manner that mitigates risks among passengers, crew members, and communities.